Flutter Getx App Tutorial Explained

 obs type variables setting or getting values is always done with .value;

-To make a flutter list observable you need to add the obs word with the list.
+To make a flutter List observable you need to add the obs word with the list as a suffix.
 You need to declare a list variable first.

 There are three different ways you can do it.